vivekanandpandey/react-poc/README.md

 Props

- data: Array of objects representing the data to be displayed.
+ data: Mandatory props: Array of objects representing the data to be displayed.

- columns: Array of objects defining the columns of the table.
+ columns: Mandatory props: Array of objects defining the columns of the table.

- pagination: Configuration object if need  paginated data
+ pagination: Optional props : default is false : Configuration object if need  paginated data: other wise data table will render complete date with verticle scroll

- sort: Configuration object for sorting if sorting requird.
+ sort: Optional props : default is false : Configuration object for sorting if sorting requird.

 # Getting Started with Create React App